Spioss/keyfilter-school/README.md

-# KeyFilter - Intelligent Search Application in C
+# KeyFilter - Search Application in C

 A C project on the basics of programming in the first year of high school.
 The program is actually a remake of the gps search from the car.
 It's a search based on letters from a subfile where the cities of streets are stored, or whatever.
 This was the main focus of the program but it can be used in any way